 - new business executive or manager (whose role is to find and develop new business relationships for a firm)

 - sales manager (whose role it is to allocate new business once the initial client interest has been generated).

-It is common for brokers to specialise in one area of insurance, such as risk management, assessment, marine, household or motor.
-They may work in specialist departments in large companies or for small specialist firms.
+You may go on to specialise in one area of insurance, such as risk management, aviation, marine, household or motor.
+You may work in specialist departments in large companies or for small specialist firms.

-Opportunities exist to move in to related areas of work such as underwriting or loss adjusting.
+Opportunities also exist to move in to related areas of work, such as underwriting or loss adjusting.